 project, a Masters thesis/project or an independent study/research in some

 area of Mathematics under my supervision please contact me.
 I will be very happy to guide you.

 I work on a bunch of different areas.
-Current interests like in the
+Current interests lie in the

-Tate cohomology, Galois cohomology.
+Tate cohomology, and Galois cohomology.
 Visit my research page for more

 information.
-My research is being supported by grants from the National
+My research is being currently supported by a grant from the National

 Security Agency (NSA).

-I am also the in-charge of the Putnam Mathematical Competition at
+I am in-charge of the Putnam Mathematical Competition at